We all know that a research paper has plenty of concepts involved. However, a great deal of concepts makes your study confusing.

 The conceptual framework has different types based on how the research concepts are organized1.

-In this type of conceptual framework, the phenomena of your study are grouped together into categories without presenting the relationship among them.
-The point of this type of conceptual framework is to distinguish the categories from one another.
+In this type of conceptual framework, the phenomena of your study are grouped into categories without presenting the relationship among them.
+The point of this conceptual framework is to distinguish the categories from one another.

 2. Visual Presentation